-The mission of the Peoria Regional Chapter of Autism Society of America is to provide information and support to individuals affected by austism spectrum disorders, their families, friends and the professional communities with who they interact through public awareness, education, legislation and research.
+The mission of the Central Illinois Autism Association is to provide information and support to individuals affected by autism spectrum disorders, their families, friends and the professional communities with who they interact through public awareness, education, legislation and research.

 - To promote and advocate for the general welfare of persons with autism.

 - To further the advancement of all improvement and preventable studies, research, therapy, care and cure of persons with autism.